osg-htc/user-school-2018/docs/materials/day1/part1-ex1-login.md

 learn.chtc.wisc.edu
 ```

+!!! note
-**Note:** In the first line of the example above, the `%UCL_PROMPT_SHORT%` part is meant to show the Linux command-line prompt.
+    In the first line of the example above, the `%UCL_PROMPT_SHORT%` part is meant to show the Linux command-line prompt.
     You do not type this part!
 Further, your actual prompt probably is a bit different, and that is expected.
     So in the example above, the command that you type at your own prompt is just the eight characters `hostname`.
-The second line of the example, without the prompt, shows the output of the command; you do not type this part, either.
+    The second line of the example, without the prompt, shows the output of the command; you do not type this part,
+    either.

 Here are a few other commands that you can try, to learn a little bit about this machine (the examples below do not show the output from each command):